ariyanSahebghalam/Simulation-of-Memory-Management-Unit-in-OS/README.md

 **Out:** November 13, 2023, at 09:00 am
 **Due:** December 5, 2023, at 09:00 pm

-This project consists of writing a program that translates logical to physical addresses for a virtual address space of size 2<sup>16</sup> = 65,536 bytes.
+This project consists of designing and implementing an Memory Management Unit that translates logical to physical addresses for a virtual address space of size 2<sup>16</sup> = 65,536 bytes.
 Your program will read from a file containing logical addresses and, using a TLB and a page table, translates each logical address to its corresponding physical address and output the value of the byte stored at the translated physical address.
 Your learning goal is to use simulation to understand the steps involved in translating